RyanVail/Salmon-Cpp/README.md

 # Problems
 - ## General
+    - ### Add namespaces to all files so as to not clutter up the global space
+    - ### Add some tests that are run automatically and are scored automatically
+    - ### Make it so "main.cpp" stops reading a file when it gets zero bytes
     - ### "aarch32_asm.cpp" & "intermediate.cpp" contain a lot of inlined functions designed to make it simpler, but now after a few hundred more lines of code it just compilcates things **REMOVE IT!**
+    - ### Arrays have defined lengths right now which is just a dumb
 - ## Comments
     - ### Comment removal should be moved from being done in the intermediate step to the tokenizer
         - #### The lack of pre comment removal means that things like checking for '{' after "if" is broken